mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-Transmitted to HISP via SMTP: 244
+Transmitted to HISP via SMTP: 1545
-Transmitted by HISP: 7
+Transmitted by HISP: 3
-XDM packages processed: 124
+XDM packages processed: 505

 #### Discussion

+A growing number of incoming Direct Messages contained XDM packages.
+These were processed successfully by the system.
+Outbound Direct Message usage is still low.
+To address this low volume in 2024, MIE will continue to educate for portal usage while also implementing more robust data collection on test data in production environments.

 ### Measure 18: Data Export